 The company uses sophisticated technology to share vital information between vehicles within a network, collecting and transmitting data about road conditions, weather, detours, traffic and other factors that could affect a fleet’s efficiency and performance.

-This technology can also be used by cities to implement dynamic road pricing, thus incentivising sustainable travel practises such as ride-sharing and public transportation.
+This technology can also be used by cities to implement dynamic road pricing, thus incentivising sustainable travel practices such as ride-sharing and taking public transport.

-Founded in Norway in 2017, Applied Autonomy has five employees with expertise in logistics, communications, business development, autonomy, system architecture, cloud based solutions for transport and AI.
+Founded in 2017, Applied Autonomy has 11 employees with expertise in logistics, communications, business development, autonomy, system architecture, cloud-based transport solutions, and AI.

 Full service support for the implementation of autonomous vehicle fleets

 Strategic and operational support using advanced communications technology